 - Corrugated cardboard

-- Replacement battery: 49mm by 14mm 3.7V Lithium-ion (Li-ion) with wire pins available from ToothbrushBattery.com or this alternative eBay seller
+- Replacement battery: 49mm by 14mm 3.7V Lithium-ion (Li-ion) with wire pins available from ToothbrushBattery.com

 To start with, remove any brush heads from the top of the handle.
 To soften up the plastic of the handle you can stand the toothbrush in a cup of hot tap water (about 60 degrees C or 140 degrees F) for 5 minutes before starting.
 This should make opening it up easier as the internal clips should flex more easily.